Updated: 8/29/2018 | August 29th, 2018

 You filled your first passport before the first year was over.

-You have Lonely Planet tattooed on your lower back.
+You have a map tattooed somewhere on your body.

 You write a travel addict post.